Mcilhaggis/tetris-3D-R3F/README.md

 blocks must fall from a specified height - done
-Blcoks cannot be placed where another exists - done once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved

-once a block is locked, generate a new one when a line of blocks are made it must be removed on a timer the block should move down one by its own accord when a line of blocks is removed the score goes up block must be able to rotate, pressing R
+Blcoks cannot be placed where another exists - done once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved - done once a block is locked, generate a new one - done on a timer the block should move down one by its own accord - done assign random colours when a line of blocks are made it must be removed when a line of blocks is removed the score goes up blocks should be different shapes randomly block must be able to rotate, pressing R
 There is an upper limit, defined by a linew